edhamma/mahasi-diary/diary.rst

 **A:**  Now I know the impermanence or the arising and passing away of the mental and physical phenomena.
 It was like what Buddha said.
 Buddha knew the truth about everything, I respected Buddha more than ever.

 **A:**  The Dhamma I am experiencing now is the true Dhamma.
 I should practice this continuously for many months and years; it would be better still if I could practice it my whole life.
 Even though I had practised for a few days my contemplation was good.
-I now have more respect and faith in this practise of Dhamma which produces immediate results.
-(SANDITTHIKA DHAMMA). [:57:]
+I now have more respect and faith in this practise of Dhamma which produces immediate results. *(SANDITTHIKA DHAMMA)* [:57:]

 **A:**  Now I can appreciate this Dhamma very well.
 Now I truly respect and believe in Dhamma.
 People who said that just noting on the rising, falling, bending, stretching, would not make one understand about ANNICCA, DUKKHA AND ANATTA were ignorant of the truth.
 Now I really like this Dhamma.
 I am going to practise this throughout my life; even if I were to die I would practise.